mrkkrp/char-menu/README.md

 (require 'char-menu)
 ```

-However, simplest method to install the package is with MELPA: <kbd>M-x
+However, the simplest method to install the package is with MELPA: <kbd>M-x
 package-install char-menu RET</kbd>.

 ## Usage

-Normally there are only two things that you need to do:
+Normally, there are only two things that you need to do:

-1. Set variable `char-menu`.
+1. Set the variable `char-menu`.
-2. Bind command `char-menu`.
+2. Bind the command `char-menu`.

-Variable `char-menu` can be customized via the “customize” interface
+The variable `char-menu` can be customized via the “customize” interface
 (<kbd>M-x customize-group char-menu RET</kbd>) or set with `setq`.
 That
 variable should be bound to a list where every element is either a string to
-insert or sub-menu, which is represented as a list where the first element
+insert or a sub-menu, which is represented as a list where the first element
 is the header of the sub-menu and the rest is its items.

 Place most frequently needed characters at the beginning of the list.
 Other
 characters can be organized in categories: “Arrows”, “Greek letters”, “Math
 symbols”, whatever.
 It's best to keep the number of menu items less then 10,
-because then you will be able to choose character using single key press on
+because then you will be able to choose a character using a single key press
-home row.
-You don't need to think about key bindings — the package assigns
+on home row.
+You don't need to think about key bindings—the package assigns
 them for you.

 Usually you want to insert a single character, but there is a need for